BASD is a treatable but serious liver condition

 - Primary bile acids

-Your doctor can diagnosis BASD through genetic testing, which identifies mutations in genes that can cause cholestasis—a condition where bile flow is reduced or stopped.
-Learn more about no-cost testing for BASD.
+A doctor can diagnose BASD through genetic testing, which identifies mutations in genes that can cause cholestasis—a condition where bile flow is reduced or stopped.

 Early diagnosis and treatment of BASD may lead to better outcomes